WICG/web-printing/README.md

 ### Fingerprinting
 The detailed information about the available local printers provide an [active fingerprinting](https://www.w3.org/TR/fingerprinting-guidance/#dfn-active-fingerprinting) surface.
 This is possible via the combination of `navigator.printing.getPrinters()` + `Printer.fetchAttributes()` API calls and does not require user consent.
 Some of these printer values are (but not limited to):
-* `printer-id`
+* `printerId`
-* `printer-name`
+* `printerName`
-* `printer-make-and-model`
+* `printerMakeAndModel`

 It's worth noting that printers are usually default-configured in private spaces and hence don't provide too much insight; however, the situation is often different in corporate environments where printers are often customly tailored by admins; thus any deviation from standard settings for a particular model might potentially give away a corporate user.
 Moreover, the same logic applies to printer tiers: the presence of an expensive enterprise-scale printer (as opposed to a common customer model) allows the website to accurately determine a business user.

-A more intricate fingerprinting approach is to constantly track `printer-state`/`printer-state-message` fields for a specific printer; by observing the patterns in printer state changes (i.e. how often it goes from `busy` to `idle` and vice versa) a macilious website could reveal sensitive information about the user's printing behavior.
+A more intricate fingerprinting approach is to constantly track `printerState`/`printerStateMessage` fields for a specific printer; by observing the patterns in printer state changes (i.e. how often it goes from `busy` to `idle` and vice versa) a macilious website could reveal sensitive information about the user's printing behavior.
 This information could be used to build a profile of the user or to track their activities across multiple sites.

 #### Mitigation
 A basic precaution is to introduce a new permissions-policy called `"printing"` to `navigator.printing.getPrinters()`  to facilitate protection against malicious third-party iframes.